For pediatrician Heather Felton, M.D., seeing patients from her home is new. For her house, it’s like old times.

 Through her laptop, she’s talking to patients and families in that old office, though it also now doubles as her kids’ playroom.
 The house, which is listed on the National Register of Historic Places, was designed by Clarke & Loomis, a prominent Louisville architectural firm.

 Dr. Felton didn’t think about history coming full circle until her husband pointed it out.

 “[Dr. Winston] would never have been able to imagine I would be sitting here seeing patients on my laptop more than a century later,” Dr. Felton said.
 “It’s just something you never would have envisioned happening again.
 But it’s something you can take out of all this, saying you know, it wasn’t all bad.
 There are little positive things you can hold onto.”

-Norton Children’s Medical Associates, affiliated with the UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Louisville and surrounding communities, including Southern Indiana.
+Norton Children’s Medical Group, affiliated with the UofL School of Medicine, offers pediatric primary care at more than 20 locations throughout Louisville and surrounding communities, including Southern Indiana.

 Telehealth changing the way doctors can treat patients